National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ![Ticket details.](images/support/fig-support-100-ticket-details.png){#fig-support-100-ticket-details width=50% fig-alt="Ticket details"}

-Each of the options is described, and range from Enclave access support (commonly used for login issues), [Domain Team](onboarding.md#sec-onboarding-dt) creation or support, questions about [Data Use Requests](access.md#sec-access-dur) or the Data Access Committee (commonly used to check on DUR review status), [PPRL](understanding.md#sec-understanding-pprl) data, and "everything else."
+Each of the options is described, and range from Enclave access support (commonly used for login issues), [Domain Team](onboarding.md#sec-onboarding-dt) creation or support, questions about [Data Use Requests](access.md#sec-access-dur) or the Data Access Committee (commonly used to check on DUR review status), [PPRL](understanding.md#sec-understanding-pprl) data, and "everything else".
 In general, this help desk is staffed by a broader range of core N3C administrators, and so is generally the best option outside of technical or data questions.

 After selecting a support area, you will be given the option to select sub-categorizations, enter a description of the issue or question, provide a summary title for tracking and select the user (usually you) submitting the request.
 The list of users is pre-populated based on N3C data, but you can also type an email address in the same field.